Skip to content

 Refresh interval

 Full refresh too frequently causes display degradation.
-Waveshare recommends a full refresh at least every 10 partial updates, and not more frequently than every 180 seconds under normal use.
+Waveshare recommends a full refresh at least every 5 partial updates, and not more frequently than every 180 seconds under sustained use.

 Troubleshooting